 Patients who are greater than ASA 3 or who present special considerations (i.e. mental disorders, psychosis, dementia, drug dependency and alcohol abuse requiring greater than normal doses for sedation) may require consultation and possible participation by the Department of Anesthesiology.
+A consultation with the Department of Anesthesiology is required for patients classified as ASA 5.

 Elective ambulatory patients must be accompanied by a competent adult to escort them home.
 This must be established prior to starting the procedure.
-Patients who do not have an escort may be cancelled if the procedure cannot be done under local anesthesia without sedation.
-If the case is deemed urgent/emergent and requires sedation, the patient may be admitted under observation status or until appropriate discharge criteria are met.
+Patients who do not have an escort will be cancelled if the procedure cannot be done under local anesthesia without sedation.
+If the case is deemed urgent/emergent and requires sedation, the patient will be admitted under observation status or until appropriate discharge criteria are met.
 (Refer to page 12 for discharge criteria.)

-E. Equipment And Medication Requirements
+E. Equipment and Medication Requirements

-- Oxygen source (if tank is to be used, ascertain to full).

-- Functioning suction source with appropriate size suction catheters and Yankauer

-- Cardiac monitoring equipment.

-- Automated blood pressure monitoring.

-- Pulse oximetry.

-- Capnography (End-Tidal CO2).

-- Appropriate selection of masks and airways. - Airway devices (e.g. oral/nasal airway). - Resuscitative equipment (e.g. laryngoscope, endotracheal tubes and stylets). - Bag-valve-mask device (e.g. Ambu bag) with C02 detector. - Additional oxygen delivery devices (e.g. face mask, nasal cannula, nonrebreather face mask). - Emergency Crash Cart with defibrillator - Intravenous Fluids and Supplies - Electrical outlet connected to emergency power supply system - Telephone access in immediate vicinity - Naloxone and Flumazenil must be immediately available prior to the start of the procedure that uses opioid analgesics and/or benzodiazepines, respectively.
+- Oxygen source (if tank is to be used, ascertain to full). - Functioning suction source with appropriate size suction catheters and Yankauer - Cardiac monitoring equipment. - Automated blood pressure monitoring. - Pulse oximetry. - Capnography (End-Tidal CO2). - Appropriate selection of masks and airways. - Airway devices (e.g. oral/nasal airway). - Resuscitative equipment (e.g. laryngoscope, endotracheal tubes and stylets). - Bag-valve-mask device (e.g. Ambu bag) with C02 detector. - Additional oxygen delivery devices (e.g. face mask, nasal cannula, nonrebreather face mask). - Emergency Crash Cart with defibrillator - Intravenous Fluids and Supplies - Electrical outlet connected to emergency power supply system

+- Telephone access in immediate vicinity - Naloxone and Flumazenil must be immediately available prior to the start of the procedure that uses opioid analgesics and/or benzodiazepines, respectively.